usama455/shield-key/Readme.md

 ShieldKey is a powerful and easy-to-use npm package for assessing the strength of passwords.
 It provides a comprehensive solution to enhance the security of user passwords by evaluating their complexity and adherence to recommended security practices.

-## Features
+## ✨ Features

-- Simple integration: Easily incorporate ShieldKey into your Node.js projects to assess password strength.
+- ✅ Password strength evaluation (`weak`, `medium`, `strong`)
-- Customizable policies: Tailor password strength requirements to suit your application's security needs.
+- 🛡️ Customizable password rule verification
-- Lightweight and efficient: ShieldKey is designed for minimal impact on performance while delivering robust password evaluations.
+- 🔐 Password generator with flexible options
+- ⚡ Lightweight and efficient
+- 🧪 Simple test setup

 ## Installation